schrotie/shadow-query/demo/extend/README.md

 ```
 , mess with `this.ab.css` and open a bug report for ShadowQuery if it does not work as expected.

-On to the first method of the ShadowQuery extension, `bind`: again this is something that looks real cool, nifty, useful, but that the grumpy party pooper author of ShadowQuery (yeah, me) considers too dangerous for you.
+On to the first method of the ShadowQuery extension, `bind`: again this is something that looks real cool, nifty, useful, but that the grumpy old party pooper author of ShadowQuery (yeah, me) considers it too dangerous for you.
 'Cause it encourages bad practice, blah, blah, blah.
 Fuck me, gimme that cool shit!

 By the way, here is what it does: if you did the [todo] tutorial you know that that simple app uses several bindings between properties, attributes and text to wire up the app from a couple of components. `bind` makes that even easier.
 Actually most modern frameworks support `bind` one way or another.
 But you are certainly aware that such frameworks are incarnations of pure evil that only want to spoil you and your code.
 Rrright.